COVID-19 Therapeutic Treatments

 Treatment for COVID-19 can help prevent hospitalization and reduce your chance for severe disease.
 Call your doctor right away to learn about your treatment options.

-The U.S. Food and Drug Administration (FDA) authorized emergency use of three monoclonal antibody therapeutics and two oral antiviral therapeutics for the treatment of patients with COVID-19.
+The U.S. Food and Drug Administration (FDA) authorized emergency use of two oral antiviral therapeutics and has approved the use of one monoclonal antibody therapeutic for the treatment of patients with COVID-19.
 These treatments have been shown to reduce hospitalization and deaths in high risk COVID-19 patients with mild to moderate symptoms.
-The FDA also has authorized emergency use of one long-acting antibody combination for prevention of COVID-19 in some patients.

 - Information for Patients

 Paxlovid is authorized for treatment of mild to moderate COVID-19 in adults and pediatric patients age 12 years and older with a positive SARS-CoV-2 test.
 Renal Paxlovid is a different dosing regimen of Paxlovid that is used for patients who have moderately impaired renal function.